Kyle-Kyle/blog/_posts/angry-FSROP.md

 Cool!
 The scipt was still in a terrible state and it found a new technique already?
 I enhanced it a bit and let it run over-night.
 The next day, `angr` reported at least 9 new techniques.

 I didn't triage all of them and also don't want to name all of them.
 So, I decided to call the class of techniques `angry-FSROP` (file structure ROP techniques discovered by `angr`).

+The full script can be found [here](https://github.com/Kyle-Kyle/angry-FSROP/blob/main/angry-fsrop.py) (it is very dirty and can cause damage to your eyes.
+Proceed with caution, you have been warned).

 # angry-FSROP Case Study